 In many parts of the world public (or heavily subsidised) high-quality and bilingual education is the norm, and expats make use of the free public school system.
 In other parts, private or semi-private education of very different standards and prices are the most usual choice for expats.
 Yet in other parts of the world both free public education and private education co-exist as common choices for expat families, especially in English speaking countries.

 This variability makes it very difficult to get a comparable standard price for education across cities and countries.

-We chose not to include in our crowdsourced dataset categories with these problems, like educationand health care, rather than making a poor comparison that would be misleading.
-In the meantime, we are always thinking of ways on how to include these categories in our comparisons.Go back to the index of questions
+We chose not to include in our crowdsourced dataset categories with these problems, like education and health care, rather than making a poor comparison that would be misleading.
+In the meantime, you can use our sister website International Schools Database, which is dedicated exclusively to finding the best international school for you and your children.Go back to the index of questions

 11. And what about health care costs?

 Just as it happens with education costs, it is extremely complicated to get a meaningful and comparable price for health care that works across all the cities and countries of the World.

 The price, access level, and quality of health care available to expats change significantly from country to country, and even from city to city.

 In some some places health care is provided by the government and financed via employer contributiones, or employee contributions, or direct taxes, or a mix of these.
 In some other places you will need to purchase insurance that can be paid as a % of your salary, as a fixed cost, as a premium + variable, etc. Yet in other places it depends on your kind of employment, your demographic group, family circumstances, whether you are self employed, or employed by a small firm, or by a large firm, etc.

 To add more complications, in some places a basic level of health care will be provided for free, but extra procedures or better quality care can be purchased, again in a multitude of different ways.